Inclusion

 Separation of Church and State

 I successfully lobbied to remove the public prayer from the beginning of our meetings to create better separation between church and state.
 I want people to feel welcome at our meetings regardless of their faith.
-As a nice alternative, we now have rotating faiths provide an invocation for the board as a separate meeting and a moment of silence at the beginning of our meetings.
+We now have a moment of silence at the beginning of our meetings.

 Innovation

-I have worked to bring new ideas and a new vision of modern government to the county.
+I have worked to bring new ideas and a new vision of modern government to the County to create the most satisfying government experience.

 Vision, Mission, Values